 mo deling, v erification and testing of d ependable cri tical systems

-The International Workshop DETECT 2021 will be held in conjunction with 10th International Conference on Model and Data Engineering (MEDI), Tallinn, Estonia (21-23 June 2021).
-DETECT 2021 will provide to the scientific community a dedicated forum for discussing and representing experiences, state-of-the-art reports and work in-progress related to system architecture challenges and model-based system engineering practices on design, verification and testing of dependable systems.
+The International Workshop DETECT 2022 will be held in conjunction with 11th International Conference on Model and Data Engineering (MEDI), Cairo, Egypt (21-24 Nov 2022).
+DETECT 2022 will provide to the scientific community a dedicated forum for discussing and representing experiences, state-of-the-art reports and work in-progress related to system architecture challenges and model-based system engineering practices on design, verification and testing of dependable systems.

 All accepted papers will be published in Communications in Computer and Information Science (CCIS) by Springer.

-All papers presented in DETECT 2021 will be invited for a special issue in the Journal of Systems Architecture (JSA), Elsevier (IF = 2.552) - (More details).
+All papers presented in DETECT 2022 will be invited to submit extended versions for a special issue.

 Critical systems are increasingly used in a variety of domains and in several forms (e.g., cyber physical systems, embedded systems, real-time systems).
 Such systems are becoming more and more complex as they are networked and composed of heterogeneous subsystems.
 Integration of components, contributed by respective domain experts, is one of the key challenges in engineering system architectures.
 Deploying cyber-physical and internet-of-things systems in disparate critical domains requires engineers to ensure the safety and dependability of those systems.
 The DETECT workshop focuses on all aspects of model-based system engineering of critical systems.
 DETECT aims to create a common community from academia and industry to share best practices, tools and methodologies, taking into account the functional and non-functional aspects (scheduling, performance, security, safety, etc.) of such systems.